linzjs/linz/docs/models_list.rst

 list.recordActions
 ==================

 ``list.recordActions`` can be used to customise record specific actions.
 These are actions that act upon a specific model record.
-They appear in a drop-down list for each record in a model list.
+The actions appear as buttons for each record in a model list.
+The buttons can either appear in a drop-down list, or next to the edit and delete buttons for the record.

 ``list.recordActions`` should be an Array of Objects.
 Each object describes an action that a user can make, specific to the record, and the object takes on the same form as those described in `list.actions`_.

+``list.recordActions`` can have an optional key ``type`` and when set to ``primary``, the action will be renderered next to the edit and delete buttons for the record (i.e. not within the dropdown).
+You can also supply a key ``icon``, which if supplied, will be used rather than a label for the button.
+The value for ``icon`` should correspond with name of a Bootstrap glyphicon.

 ``list.recordActions`` can also accept a function, as the value to a ``disabled`` property.
 If provided, the function will be excuted with the following signature ``disabled (record, callback)``.
 The callback has the following signature ``callback (error, isDisabled, message)``. ``isDisabled`` should be a boolean. ``true`` to disable the record action, ``false`` to enable it and you can provide a message if the action is to be disabled.

 You're responsible for mounting a ``GET`` route in Express to respond to it.